jupyter-server/enterprise_gateway/docs/source/use-cases.md

 - **As an administrator**, I want to constrain the number of active kernels that each of my users can have at any given time.

+- **As a solution architect**, I want to easily integrate the ability to launch remote kernels with existing platforms, so I can leverage my compute cluster in a customizable way.